 Blood cultures are indicated in systemic candidiasis but are usually positive in only 60% of the cases.
-A faster and more sensitive test has been developed to detect systemic candidiasis with one look for beta-glucan which is a fungal cell wall antigen in the blood sample.
+A faster and more sensitive test has been developed to detect systemic candidiasis is testing blood for beta-glucan, a fungal cell wall antigen.

 Patients who present with vulvovaginitis due to candidiasis or balanitis benefit from a urine analysis which reveals white blood cells, red blood cells and yeast cells.
 Urine cultures might be indicated when in doubt.

 Patients with known risk factors for esophageal candidiasis need an upper endoscopy study with a biopsy to confirm the diagnosis and initiate treatment.
 Patients with hepatosplenic candidiasis usually have cholestasis and an elevated alkaline phosphatase.

 Imaging studies plus upper endoscopy are indicated in patients with esophageal candidiasis.
 Ultrasonography can show echogenic foci in the liver, intra-abdominal abscess formation, renal abscess and renal fungus balls in patients with hepatosplenic candidiasis.

 Patients with disseminated candidiasis benefit from computerized tomography scans to detect hepatosplenic abscesses, renal abscess, or pyelonephritis.
 Echocardiography is indicated to exclude candida endocarditis in which large valvular vegetations can be identified.